Mumbai Consensus: Areas to Improve

 Gurcharan Das comments that there are still sectors of the Indian economy, and thus Indian development, that need a lot of work.
-A legacy of the Gandhian peasant farmer ideal, the Indian agricultural sector is woefully unmodernized and hindered by a vast system of regulations and protection.
+A legacy of the Gandhian peasant farmer ideal, the Indian agricultural sector is unmodernized and hindered by a vast system of regulations and protection.
 Das believes India needs to shift focus from peasant farming to agribusiness and encourage private capital to move from urban to rural areas.
 There is also a need to lift onerous distribution controls and allow large retailers to contract directly with farmers.
 Greater investment in irrigation infrastructure and advanced farming methods will follow from the consolidation of fragmented holdings.

 A peculiar phenomenon of the Indian growth story is that it occurs not without the government, not because of the government, but despite the government.
 The Indian bureaucratic system continues to remain inefficient, non-transparent and a hindrance to business.
 Patna, the capital state of Bihar, is a prime example of where easing regulatory reform and reforming the bureaucratic structure has contributed to economic growth.
 Largely a result of Chief Minister Nitish Kumar's work, Patna is now the second-easiest city in India to start a business with 11 stages in the process, 8 of which are national and common across states.

 Patna is also the leader in best practices in India in the cost to start a business (38.5% of income per capita), the cost to deal with business-related construction permits (204% of income per capita) and the cost to enforce contracts (16.9% of the claim value).
 However, these numbers do not hold up too well when compared to global averages.
 Patna ranks 137th in the world in terms of number of procedures, 124th in terms of costs to start business and 31st in terms of costs to enforce contracts.

 Das points to electrical utility coverage and reliability, an extremely complicated tax regime that creates incentives for tax evasion, and a woefully inadequate public education system as some of the other areas that require dire attention and much greater investment from the Indian government.